Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 This guide also covers a lot of basics including the creation of basic GCP components like projects, networks etc. So, if you are comfortable with provisioning your infrastructure components yourself, feel free to skip over to the [openshift installation](https://github.com/Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/edit/main/README.md#openshift-installation)  process directly.
 It would still be recommended to follow through this document entirely to avoid any unexpected issues.

-The procedure and steps described in this document have been taken mainly from the official RedHat documentation for OpenShift (https://docs.openshift.com/container-platform/4.10/installing/installing_gcp/installing-restricted-networks-gcp.html).
+The procedure and steps described in this document have been taken mainly from the official RedHat documentation for OpenShift (https://docs.openshift.com/container-platform/4.10/installing/installing_gcp/installing-restricted-networks-gcp.html), with a few tweaks of my own.

 YouTube video demonstrating this exercise : https://www.youtube.com/watch?v=DdWCL4eE0vM